LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 directly and understand how it works.

 When exploring and testing a web API, it is invaluable to have an interactive environment that allows you to fine-tune requests.
-For example, you may need to configure the HTTP method, headers or body of the request -- all of which the browser does not provide a UI for.
+For example, you may need to configure the HTTP method, headers, or body of the request -- all of which the browser does not allow you to do.
 Instead of the browser, we can use tools made specifically for interacting with APIs.
 One of the most popular API tools in the industry is **Postman**.
 Postman is a cross-platform tool that puts you in full control of configuring and executing API requests.

-In this studio, we will work with Postman to explore how APIs can be consumed.
+In this studio, we work with Postman to explore how APIs can be consumed.

-.. admonition:: Warning

-   If you have not already installed ``dotnet`` and ``git`` with PowerShell, you will need to go back to the previous studio before continuing with this one.

 Setup
 -----

+.. todo: detail alt text

 Installing Postman
 ^^^^^^^^^^^^^^^^^^

 Installing Postman is easy thanks to its cross-platform nature.
 You can download the installer on `their downloads page <https://www.postman.com/downloads/>`_.
-We will show instructions for setting up on Windows.
-Because Postman is cross-platform, the other instructions in this studio will apply regardless of your platform.

-Select the ``Windows x64`` installer download then run the installer:
+**Windows Users**: Select the *Windows x64* installer download then run the installer:

 .. figure:: figures/download-installer.png
    :alt: Download Windows x64 Postman installer

    Download Windows x64 Postman installer

-After installation, Postman should open automatically.
-Making an account can be useful, but if you do not want to create one you can select the link to skip in grey at the bottom of the splash screen:
+After installation, if Postman does not open automatically, locate the download and open it manually.
+Making an account can be useful, but if you do not want to create one, select the link in grey at the bottom of the splash screen to skip this step:

 .. figure:: figures/account.png
    :alt: Postman splash screen for new account